satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 ```

 ## Conclusion
 Handling breaking changes is an act of empathy 💛.
 You want to protect your users from struggling with your changes.
-The "inject the injector" pattern we have introduced here helped us a lot and made it very easy to extend our base class without breaking things anymore.
+The "inject the injector" pattern we have introduced here helped us a lot and made it very easy to extend our base class without breaking things.

 It's always advisable to be more specific instead of using generalized concepts like described in this blog post.
 Your code will be less abstract, better readable and maintainable.
 Use this approach only if you have very good reasons to do so 👍 This is a highly specific pattern for our distributed library project.
 In case you're developing individual components that are not distributed to other developers you most probably should not care for breaking changes and patterns like that.